kk1987/T480s-hackintosh/README.md

   * going to sleep takes about 25s
   * something (sleeping without closing lid?) may trigger immediate wakes after sleep - persists until reboot
 * USB: everything works, except the second/bottom type-C port can only be used for charging
-* HID: No scrolling support; both TrackPad and TrackPoint function as PS/2 mouse
+* HID: No multi-touch/scrolling; both TrackPad and TrackPoint function as PS/2 mouse
   * Can alternatively use closed-source ELAN driver at https://github.com/linusyang92/macOS-ThinkPad-T480s for multi-touch TrackPad (need to disable TrackPoint in UEFI)
+  * [Smart Scroll](http://www.marcmoini.com/sx_en.html) can be used to emulate mid-button TrackPoint scrolling (enable "Vector Scroll" with "Drag Button 3")
   * TODO - make PrtSc disable TrackPad _only_
-  * TODO - make TrackPoint mid button scroll work

 ### Not Working / Untested